hanhanwu/Hanhan-Machine-Learning-Model-Implementation/PriceModels_ReadMe.txt

  * plot the probabilities using Python matplotlib
   a. cumulative probabilities - shows the probability that the result is under a given upperbound
   b. probability graph - shows probabilities for different price point in a smooth way.
 In order to make the graph smooth, the algorithm assumed that the probability at each point is a weighted average of the surrounding probabilities.
 Using gaussian function to calcualte the weight for each nearby 2 points, their sv will be added up using the weight multiply the probability between these 2 points.

+8. eBay_test.py, eBay_price_predict.py
+ * get eBay products price as the training data, using the implemented KNN, weighted KNN for price prediction.
+ * eBay_test.py is the one to get the right category id, since using keyword search for eBay products, it will return all the relative products.
+In this case, instead of just return wine, it also returns other wine products.
+You can also use the sample code here to help other data filtering work.
+ * In order to get eBay data, need to go to eBay developer web page and apply for application keys.